Close Icon

 Do I need to pay business rates or council tax on my holiday let?

-How are business rates calculated on Holiday lets?
+How are business rates calculated on holiday lets?

 Business rates in England are calculated using a two-step process.
 First, your holiday home will be given a rateable value.
 Second, the rateable value is multiplied by the unique business rate as set out by the government.

-Check the rateable value of your property.
+You can check the rateable value of your property on the VOA website.

 Step 2: Work out your holiday let business rates

-Small Business Multiplier (pence)
+Year Standard Multiplier (pence) Small Business Multiplier (pence)

 2020 to 2021 51.2 49.9